dan0dev/dan0dev/README.md

 ## About Me

-Self-taught developer from Hungary.
-No CS degree — just a year of building real projects, shipping them, and learning by doing.
+I'm a self-taught developer who spent the past year intensively building projects and developing real products.
+I don't just learn to code — I ship market-ready solutions.

 I pick things up fast.
 I taught myself React and Next.js from scratch, built a tool that got 20k+ views on Reddit in two days, and learned Laravel in a few days for a technical assessment after never touching PHP.

 I don't just care about clean code — I care about whether what I build actually moves the needle for the business.

-Currently looking for my first developer role.
+Currently looking for my first developer role in Budapest.

 ---